 - Best Scientific Paper European Urology 2017

-He enjoys presenting and educating, see it yourself: "TEDx 2012 yes we scan".
-This was quite a provocative talk for urologists).
+He enjoys presenting and educating; see it yourself: "TEDx 2012 yes we scan".
+This is a provocative talk.

 1. Global prostate cancer early detection using PSA + MRI